Myzhar/ros2_test_composition/README.md

 it seems that the `component_container_isolated` gets stuck at some point and the destructors of the two components are not called completely.

 The same happens when killing with `Ctrl+C` a `component_container_isolated` manually created by using CLI commands.

+> :pushpin: **Note**:: The problem seems to affect only ROS 2 Humble.
+I was not able to reproduce it with ROS 2 Jazzy